vp2437/signal-for-help-detection/README.md

 ## Features

-- Real-time hand tracking with MediaPipe
+- Real-time hand tracking using MediaPipe Hand Landmarker
-- AI-powered detection of the Signal for Help gesture used in human trafficking contexts
+- AI-powered detection of the internationally recognised Signal for Help gesture
-- Visual alert overlay
+- Left and right hand support through landmark normalization
+- Confidence thresholding and multi-frame confirmation to reduce false positives
+- Real-time visual feedback with dynamic gesture overlays
-- Audio alert when the gesture is detected
+- Audio alert when a gesture is confirmed
-- Automatic screenshot capture and storage in a database
+- Automatic screenshot capture with Cloudinary image storage
-- Detection history dashboard backed by database storage
+- Detection history dashboard backed by Supabase
-- Left and right hand support
-- Confidence filtering to reduce false positives
-- Multi-frame confirmation to improve detection reliability
-- Interactive network exploration using React Flow
+- Interactive trafficking network exploration using React Flow
-- Multi-stage visualization revealing increasingly complex trafficking structures
+- Progressive node expansion revealing increasingly complex trafficking structures
-- Dynamic node and edge expansion to expose hidden connections
-- AI-generated explanations for relationships between network actors
-- Real-time relationship analysis powered by a Hugging Face language model
+- AI-generated relationship explanations powered by a Hugging Face language model
+- Responsive React frontend with FastAPI backend

 ---

 ## Project Goal

-Human trafficking remains difficult to detect because victims often cannot safely ask for help and the structures behind exploitation are rarely visible to the public.
+Victims of human trafficking and abuse often cannot safely ask for help, while the networks behind exploitation remain largely hidden from public view.

-This project addresses both challenges by combining real time gesture detection with an AI driven system that transforms a single Signal for Help event into an exploratory view of possible trafficking ecosystems.
+This project combines computer vision, machine learning, and AI-assisted visualization to address both challenges.
+It detects the internationally recognised Signal for Help gesture in real time and transforms each confirmed detection into an interactive exploration of possible trafficking networks.

 ---